DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Results and Discussion

-For the sake of clarity, Fig.~\ref{fig:anonymization_results} reports an example of anonymization performed over an image of $\mathcal{D}_c$ dataset.
-We depict the original image and its anonymized versions exploiting DIPPAS and the methods of \cite{Mandelli2017}, \cite{Karakuecuek2015} and DnCNN \cite{Zhang2017}, respectively.
-Specifically, we choose the best performing DIPPAS parameter configuration in terms of both PSNR and AUC, i.e., $\{\tpsnr = 38, B = 64, L = 10 \}$; we select this configuration by referring to results shown in Fig.~\ref{fig:dresden_prnu_clean_jpg}.
+\cref{fig:anonymization_results} reports an example of anonymization performed over an image of $\mathcal{D}_c$ dataset.
+We depict the original image and its anonymized versions exploiting DIPPAS and the methods of \cite{Mandelli2017}, \cite{Karakuecuek2015} and DnCNN \cite{Zhang2017}.
+Specifically, we choose the best performing DIPPAS parameter configuration in terms of both PSNR and AUC, i.e., $\{\tpsnr = 38, B = 64, L = 10 \}$; we select this configuration by referring to results shown in \cref{fig:dresden_prnu_clean_jpg}.
 Zooming in the images (red squared area), we can visually notice that the best results are obtained by DIPPAS and \cite{Karakuecuek2015}; DnCNN results in a heavily smoothed image, while \cite{Mandelli2017} introduces some edge artifacts.
 The method devised in \cite{Karakuecuek2015} is able to halve the original NCC, while DIPPAS dramatically scales the original NCC value by a factor of $0.002$.

-To summarize the previously reported results, Fig.~\ref{fig:best_results_clean} shows the behaviour of AUC as a function of the average PSNR achieved by DIPPAS in three selected parameter configurations.
+To summarize the previously reported results, \cref{fig:best_results_clean} shows the behaviour of AUC as a function of the average PSNR achieved by DIPPAS in three selected parameter configurations.
 We compare our results with state-of-the-art as well.
 The best working condition consists in high PSNR and low AUC.
 It is possible to notice that DIPPAS provides the best trade-off on Dresden dataset, and the second best one on Vision.
+In this latter scenario, the best trade-off is provided by \cite{Karakuecuek2015}, which however reports very poor results on Dresden dataset.